Outlaw 'caste' discrimination

-The National Secular Society campaigns for caste-based discrimination to be recognised as a form of discrimination under UK equality legislation.
+Caste-based prejudice should have no place in modern Britain.
+We want to see caste-based discrimination explicitly recognised as a form of discrimination under UK equality legislation.

-Research has estimated there are at least 50,000 (and perhaps in excess of 200,000) people living in the UK who are classified as "low caste", and there is caste-based discrimination, harassment and bullying present in employment, education and in the provision of services.
+Research has estimated there are at least 50,000 (and perhaps in excess of 200,000) people living in the UK who are classified as "low caste" and at risk of caste discrimination, and found that there is caste-based discrimination, harassment and bullying present in employment, education and in the provision of services.

 - Speech on caste discrimination the UK by UN High Commissioner (PDF, 73 Kb)

 - Conway Hall Declaration On Untouchability (PDF, 24 Kb)

 Thu, 11 Aug 2016 16:24